 Having a CPR number means that you are covered by the Danish health insurance scheme.
 You also need it to open a bank account, access your health insurance, borrow books from the library, pay tax, receive a salary and so on.

-Requirements for getting a CPR number as a citizen from outside the EU/EEA intending to work or study in Denmark:
+Requirements for getting a CPR number as a citizen taking up residence in Denmark on the basis of EU regulations:

 - You are staying in Denmark for more than 3 months